joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/30/nyregion/manholes-sewers-nyc.html

 **Hunt Underway After Deadly Shooting at Swiss Rave**\
-`One reveler was killed, and five were injured early Sunday at a dance party at a horseracing track in Switzerland’s north.`\
+`One reveler was killed and five were injured early Sunday at a dance party at a horseracing track in Switzerland’s north.`\
 https://www.nytimes.com/2026/08/30/world/europe/switzerland-rave-shooting.html

 **Climber Recounts Rescue From 6-Inch Ledge Atop California Mountain**\